Finance your purchase through HPEFS

 HPE Parallel File System Storage supports up to 128 storage servers in a single file system/name space far beyond the limitations of NAS storage.

-Scale-out very granularly in increments of one rack unit.
+Very granular scale-out ,in increments of one rack unit.

 Scale-out PCIe 4.0/NVMe flash performance independently from cost effective HDD capacity in the same file system.